techgrounds/techgrounds-ZevWepster/02_Cloud_1/Azure/Week 6/AZw6 - Theorie.md

 **Key-terms**
 ---

 - **Containers:** A container is an application thats been packaged with all the Files, Configurations and dependencies necessary for it to run.
-Containers are used to help with Building, Shipping, Deploying and Scale with ease by providing Isolated containers.
+Containers are used to help with Building, Shipping, Deploying and Scale with ease by providing isolated containers.

 ![Traditional](../../../00_includes/AZw6/Theorie/tradModel.png)
 If we take a look at the traditional way of implementing this, we will see that every app or piece of code has its own connection with the OS and their libraries.